raphaelalmeidamartins/pixels-art/README.md

   </li>
   <li>The colors of the palette should be generated randomly on loading the page.
     <ul>
-      <li>The black color still need to be present and to be the first color of the palette</li>
+      <li>The black color still needs to be present and to be the first color of the palette</li>
     </ul>
   </li>
 </ol>